 What is more fun than one fish?
 It is telling a story with a school of fish and a yellow submarine.
 The fish and the submarine are wood art pieces that I turn on a lathe.
-Most items that come off the lathe are perfectly round and not oval as these items are.
+Most items that come off the lathe are perfectly round and not oval as are these items.
 So how does that happen?
-This is a technique that I learned in a workshop with the brillant woodturner and artist Michael Hosaluk. https://www.michaelhosaluk.com/bio.php I refer to Michael as the Picasso of woodturning.
-He makes a piece and then cuts it up on a bandsaw and reassembles into a new form.
+This is a technique that I learned in a workshop with a brilliant woodturner and artist Michael Hosaluk.
+I refer to Michael as the Picasso of woodturning.
+He makes a piece and then cuts it up on a bandsaw to reassemble into a new form.
 In the case of the fish and the submarine they are turned in the traditional way.
 When they come off the lathe, I cut out a middle section.
 Then I glue the two remaining parts together and the oval shape is there.

 My first attempt with this process was a single fish.
 This inspired me to tackle a more complicated piece that would tell a story of school of fish swimming near an approaching yellow submarine.
 The fish are mounted on a solid brass rods over a natural edge elm burl that is airbrush painted to appear like a coral reef on the ocean floor.

 The Creative Process